LordRalex/PufferPanel-Installer/README.md

 The project is to be built to target the x86 architecture for the most compatibility.

 # Requirements

-PHP-CLI
+- MySQL-Devel (or equivilent)
-MySQL-Devel (or equivilent)
+- Tar
-Tar
+- Make
-Make
+- All requirements of PufferPanel (http://www.pufferpanel.com/v0.8.0/docs)